 The default shelf temp setting of 55F is a bit too hot for hash, especially since the units run a bit warmer than the preset temp.
 If you ever get hard chunks in your hash (that are not frozen water due to insufficient drying) there is a good chance you baked your hash with too warm of a shelf temp.

 Load the trays in the freeze dryer.
-If the trays are pre-frozen you can lower the freezing cycle down to 30 min. if not pre frozen give it a good 6-10 hr freezing cycle.
+If the trays are pre-frozen you can lower the freezing cycle down to 30 min. if not pre frozen give it a good 4-10 hr freezing cycle.
 You want to make sure the material is fully frozen before the vacuum pump kicks on.
+The compressor is not crazy strong on the harvest right units.

 Below you can see the difference in appearance between using fresh frozen cannabis and dried input material: